OWASP/owasp-masvs/README.md

 # How to Contribute

 The MASVS is an open source effort and we welcome contributions and feedback.
-If you want to contribute additional content, or improve exsting content, we suggest that you first contact us on on the OWASP MSTG Slack channel:
+If you want to contribute additional content, or improve exsting content, we suggest that you first contact us on the OWASP MSTG Slack channel:

 https://owasp.slack.com/messages/project-mobile_omtg/details/